- docs

 # Prerequisites

-To manage a Kubernetes cluster you will need a copy of the kubectl
+- kubectl: To manage a Kubernetes cluster you will need a copy of the

-FlowFuse uses a Helm Chart to manage deployment.
-Installation can be done through the instructions on their website.
+utility.
+Instructions on how to install it can be found here - Helm: FlowFuse provides the Helm chart to manage platform deployment.
+Installation can be done through the instructions on their website

 - AWS EKS